tezos/tezos-mirror/docs/introduction/howtouse.rst

    tezos-client rpc get /chains/main/blocks/head/header/shell

-The client tries to simplify common tasks as much as possible, however if you want to query the node for more specific informations you'll have to resort to RPCs.
+The client tries to simplify common tasks as much as possible, however if you want to query the node for more specific information you'll have to resort to RPCs.
 For example to check the value of important constants in Tezos, which may differ between Mainnet, Alphanet and Zeronet, you can use::